Dry. Frizzy. Dull. In a word: bleh.

 Same as anything else you wear, wigs get worn out.
 Just like that sweater from high school that you still have for "sentimental reasons," your synthetic wig may start to look... less than ideal due to wear and tear.

-However, unlike that sweater, there are ways to revive your synthetic hair wig and keep it alive a little longer.
+However, unlike that sweater, there are ways to restore your synthetic hair wig and keep it alive a little longer.

 Proper Wig Care

 The first step to keeping your wig looking beautiful and healthy for as long as possible is proper wig care.
 "Emergency" reparation methods may work for a short while, but the only way to ensure you are getting the most out of your wig is by taking care of it.
 You can see our Synthetic Wig Care Guide for a more thorough explanation, but we'll summarize the main points here.

 - ALWAYS use products that were specifically designed for synthetic hair.
 Synthetic fibers are different from human hair, so using regular hair care products will strip your wig and cause it wear out faster.

 - When you wash your wig, make sure to use cold water.